heliohackweek/Wang/README.md

   - Learn and try some basic structures of neural networks.
   - Learn how to accelerate the code using GPU.
   - Learn how to debug TensorFlow codes.
+  - Learn the saved model coefficients/parameters and possibly how to use them outside of TensorFlow.
+  - Learn to use PyTorch.
 - We will extend the code to 2d/3d where certain type of neural networks could perform better than the others, and GPU acceleration could be more significant.